 Ingredients in Chocolate Rum Balls

-There are many recipes for rum balls and many families have their own secret recipe, in fact, this isn’t even my family’s recipe (that one is coming soon).
+There are many recipes for rum balls and many families have their own secret recipe, in fact, this isn’t even my family’s recipe for that recipe try these old-fashioned rum balls.

 - Semi-Sweet Chocolate Chips